Cooperative Relaying in Wireless Networks under Spatially and Temporally Correlated Interference: Single Transmission Attempt

+In Figs.~\ref{fig:direct_vs_single_succ} and \ref{fig:single_relay_succ} we present numerical results for a setting where the source is located at $(0,0)$ and the destination at $(1,0)$.
+We assume $\thr = 1$.
+In the figures, we plot the SP $\Psucc$ as a function of the interferer transmission probability $\txp$, for $\dens=0.2$, $0.6$, $1$, and $2$.

-Fig.~\ref{fig:direct_vs_single_succ} compares the success probability of a system with no relays with that of a cooperative system where a single candidate relay is available and SC is adopted at the destination, for different values of $\dens$ and $\txp$.
-The source is located at $(0,0)$, the destination at $(1,0)$ and the relay is at $(0.25,0)$.
-In order to have a fair comparison, the transmission power is doubled there is no relay.
-The path loss model selected for this example is
+In particular, Fig.~\ref{fig:direct_vs_single_succ} compares the SP of the system with no relays with that of a cooperative system where a single relay, located at $(0.25,0)$, is available, and SC is adopted at the destination.
+In order to have a fair comparison, the transmission power is doubled when there is no relay.
+The figure reveals that cooperation significantly increases the SP, compared to the case where no relays are available.
+This is due to the well-understood fact that when the direct $\source-\destination$ link is not available due to a deep fade, it is possible that both the $\source - \relay{1}$ and $\relay{1} - \destination$ links are not in a deep fade and thus may be able to support the communication.
+This important result is also verified in our setting.

-where the path loss exponent $\alpha$ is equal to $\alpha = 4$.
-Note that the analysis presented in the paper is valid for a generic path loss model, and~\eqref{eqn:path_loss} is only used for obtaining numerical results.

-From Fig.~\ref{fig:direct_vs_single_succ} one can see that cooperation significantly increases the packet delivery probability at the destination, compared to the case where no candidate relays are available.

-Fig.~\ref{fig:single_relay_succ} compares the success probability for the two detection strategies and different values of $\dens$ and $\txp$.
-The source is located at $(0,0)$, the destination at $(1,0)$ and the potential relay is at $(0.25,0)$.
-One can see that adopting MRC at the destination provides a higher value of $\Psucc$, hence this detection technique improves the system performance.
-A more detailed analysis of the benefits provided by adopting MRC at the destination will be presented in the following section, for the case of multiple candidate relays.
+Fig.~\ref{fig:single_relay_succ} compares the SP for the two detection strategies.
+Again, the single relay is located at $(0.25,0)$.
+One can see that adopting MRC at the destination provides a higher value of $\Psucc$, hence this combining technique improves the system performance.
+However, the improvement is only modest, and as MRC is harder to implement, designers should take note.
+A more detailed analysis of the benefits provided by adopting MRC at the destination will be presented in the following subsection, for the case of multiple relays.